TarunUk/Docker-Multi-Tier-Application/README.md

 - Backend → Node.js + Express API
 - Database → MySQL

-All services communicate using Docker Compose networking.
+All services communicate using Docker Compose networking and are deployed on AWS EC2.

 ---